spacetelescope/synphot_refactor/docs/synphot/spectrum.rst

 Thermal
 -------

-`~synphot.ThermalSpectralElement` handles a spectral element with thermal properties, which is important in infrared observations.
+`~synphot.thermal.ThermalSpectralElement` handles a spectral element with thermal properties, which is important in infrared observations.
+Its :meth:`~synphot.thermal.ThermalSpectralElement.thermal_source` method
-Its :meth:`~synphot.ThermalSpectralElement.thermal_source` method produces a thermal (blackbody) source spectrum.
+produces a thermal (blackbody) source spectrum.
 This is usually not used directly, but rather as part of the calculations for thermal background for some instrument.
-See :ref:`thermal source in stsynphot <stsynphot:stsynphot-thermal-spec>`
-for more details.
+See **stsynphot** documentation regarding "thermal source" for more details.

 .. _synphot-vega-spec: